In the Now: Parent-Informed FAQs

 1098-T TAX FORM

-1098-T tax forms are scheduled to go out from the University of Memphis during January for use in filing prior year taxes.
-Students can opt to receive the form online in TigerXpress.
-If they do not opt in, the form will be mailed to a student's mailing address.
-For more information, visit the 1098-T website.
+1098-T tax forms are now available from the University of Memphis for use in filing prior year taxes if the student opted to receive the form online.
+If they did not opt in, the form will be mailed by January 31 to a student's mailing address.

 If a student's scholarship, grants and/or fee waivers equaled and/or exceeded what they were charged for tuition for the year, the University of Memphis is no longer issuing 1098-T forms to individuals in this situation, as it not required by the Internal Revenue Service.
 The purpose of the 1098-T form is to identify those individuals who qualify for the education credit.
 Only those individuals that pay an out-of-pocket tuition related expense will be able to use the 1098-T.